ZeeCoder/generator-z-frontend/README.md

     in. (ex: sourcemap generation) Also: if more than one frontend developer is involved in the project, it's very easy to introduce conflicts.
-However, by not tracking it by the vcs, and rebuilding the results on every deployment, resolves these possible issues.
+However, by not tracking it by the vcs, and rebuilding the results on every deployment, it resolves these possible issues.

 ### Rules